 - a.
 The manner of disclosure, whether in advertising materials, terms and conditions, and other forms of communication, is clear, concise, accurate, understandable and not misleading. - b.
 Sufficient product disclosure must be provided before the contracting of the financial product or service to give the Client enough basis and time for review.
-At the pre-contractual stage, information on the type and amount of fees, charges and interests, as well as the standard terms and conditions, must be made available to the Client through various kinds of communication channels, including all digital channels.
+At the pre-contractual stage, information on the type and amount of fees, charges and interests, as well as the - This Section should be read in conjunction with existing regulations related to disclosure and transparency of key information on loan and investment products and services, regulations on the conduct of treasury and trust activities of BSIs and regulations governing fees on retail bank product/services and dormant deposit accounts.

+standard terms and conditions, must be made available to the Client through various kinds of communication channels, including all digital channels.
 Disclosure of information on financial products or services should be available to the public through printed materials, mass media, websites or digital platforms.
 For digital financial products and services, the manner of disclosure should be easily accessible, especially where the terms and conditions tend to be deeply embedded and hard to access without scrolling or clicking through multiple screens.

 Information should be disclosed and properly documented before and during a sale of a financial product or service and during key stages of the relationship with the Financial Consumer.
-BSIs must provide the most upto-date information at the stages that information will be most useful for their Client.
+BSIs must provide the most up-to-date information at the stages that information will be most useful for their Client.
 This requirement includes information provided in advertisements during the pre-contractual stage, at the point of entering a contract and during the term of the contract.
 The terms and conditions must clearly state whether interest, fees, charges, and penalties can change over time.
 Clients should also be effectively notified of any changes or amendments to the terms and conditions at least sixty (60) days prior to such amendments by public notice, unless the amendments are directed by the Bangko Sentral to take effect immediately or unless otherwise provided in existing laws, rules and regulations.